gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-netlify.md

 ## Assumptions

 * You have an account with GitHub, GitLab, or Bitbucket.
-* You have completed the [Quick Start][] or have Hugo website you are ready to deploy and share with the world.
+* You have completed the [Quick Start][] or have a Hugo website you are ready to deploy and share with the world.
 * You do not already have a Netlify account.

 ## Create a Netlify account